-4B402A.
-Bank=s Obligation to Recredit Pending Investigation of Certain Warranty Claims.
+§ 4-402A.
+Bank's Obligation to Recredit Pending Investigation of Certain Warranty Claims.

-- (a) If a customer that is the drawer on a consumer account provides a payor bank notice that reasonably identifies an item drawn on the customer-s account that does not bear a handwritten signature purporting to be the signature of the drawer, and if the customer alleges with reasonable specificity that the customer did not authorize the issuance of the item in the amount for which the item was drawn, then the payor bank within 10 business days must either (i) provisionally credit the customer-s account in the amount of the alleged error (including interest if applicable); or (ii) complete a reasonably thorough investigation that concludes that the customer-s allegation is unfounded. - (b) The payor bank must accord the customer full use of any funds credited to a customer=s account under subsection (a) until and unless the bank completes a reasonably thorough investigation that concludes that the customer=s allegation is unfounded. - (c) The payor bank shall report the results of any such investigation to the customer within three business days after completing the investigation (including, if applicable, notice of any credit given as a result of the payor banks assessment of the merits of the customers allegation).
-Upon request by the customer, the payor bank shall provide the customer at no charge a copy of any documents on which the payor bank relied in making its determination of the merits of the customers allegation. - (d) The payor bank and the customer may determine by agreement the requirements for a notice that reasonably identifies an item and an allegation that is reasonably specific, so long as those requirements are not manifestly unreasonable.
+(a) If a customer that is the drawer on a consumer account provides a payor bank notice that reasonably identifies an item drawn on the customer's account that does not bear a handwritten signature purporting to be the signature of the drawer, and if the customer alleges with reasonable specificity that the customer did not authorize the issuance of the item in the amount for which the item was drawn, then the payor bank within 10 business days must either (i) provisionally credit the customer's account in the amount of the alleged error (including interest if applicable); or (ii) complete a reasonably thorough investigation that conclude s that the customer's allegation is unfounded.

+(b) The payor bank must accord the customer full use of any funds credited to a customer's account under subsection (a) until and unless the bank completes a reasonably thorough investigation that concludes that the customer's allegation is unfounded.

+(c) The payor bank shall report the results of any such investigation to the customer within three business days after completing the investigation (including, if applicable, notice of any credit given as a result of the payor bank's assessment of the merits of the customer's allegation).
+Upon request by the customer, the payor bank shall provide the customer at no charge a copy of any documents on which the payor bank relied in making its determination of the merits of the customer's allegation.

+(d) The payor bank and the customer may determine by agreement the requirements for a notice that reasonably identifies an item and an allegation that is reasonably specific, so long as those requirements are not manifestly unreasonable.
 Except as described in the preceding sentence, the rights and obligations arising under this section may not be varied by agreement.

-1. This provision is modeled on Regulation E, '205.11.
-It responds to the Committee's request that we investigate various methods of ensuring that consumers have effective recourse with respect to fraudulently issued telephonically generated checks.
-It is considerably simplified from Regulation

-E, and would have to be much more detailed before it could be included in the UCC.
+1. This provision is modeled on Regulation E, § 205.11.
+This provision is on hold pending further development of possible coverage of the same topic directly under Regulation E. It responds to the Committee's request that we investigate various methods of ensuring that consumers have effective recourse with respect to fraudulently issued telephonically generated checks.
+It is considerably simplified from Regulation E, and would have to be much more detailed before it could be included in the UCC.
 It should, however, be adequate to serve as a basis for discussion of the basic concept.